kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/roadmap-uses.md

 #### Pre-deploy controllers and resources on edge clusters

-In this scenario, the PVP/PEP is predeployed on the edge clusters, and the policy and report resources (which are cluster-scoped) are predefined there too.
+In this scenario, the PVP/PEP is pre-deployed on the edge clusters, and the policy and report resources (which are cluster-scoped) are predefined there too.
 This scenario would continue to use the TMC syncer, but only need it to downsync the policies and upsync the